HandBrake/HandBrake-docs/source/en/latest/workflow/adjust-quality.markdown

 [^720p]: 720p [HD](abbr:High Definition) video has a resolution of 1280x720 pixels.
 With three times the resolution of SD, and about half that of 1080p HD, 720p HD is commonly used by consumer video cameras, web videos, and broadcast TV sports.

 [^1080p]: 1080p [HD](abbr:High Definition) video has a resolution of 1920x1080 pixels—twice the resolution of 720p and six times the resolution of 480p.
 1080p HD video is commonly used by mobile phones and tablets, consumer and professional video cameras, and Blu-ray.

+[^2160p]: 2160p [UHD](abbr:Ultra High Definition) video has a resolution of 3840x2160 pixels and is four times the resolution of 1080p.
+4K video is used by high-end mobile phones and tablets, consumer and professional video cameras, and 4K Blu-ray.

 [^viewing-distance]: Learn more about [optimum viewing distances for high definition TV displays](https://en.wikipedia.org/wiki/Optimum_HDTV_viewing_distance).